 Lie Down on Your Back with Knees Bent

 4. Bring your knees to your chest using your hands, holding your shins just below your knees.
 Inhale as you bring your knees away from your chest, and exhale as you bring your knees toward it.
 Do this slowly, and repeat five times.

 This flattens the curve in the lower back, which can relieve lower backaches and is good for the kidneys.
 Then let your knees down and lie flat.

 5. Hold CV 6.
 This point is located between your belly button and pubic bone.
 Hold this point and take slow deep breaths.
 Let yourself go into a deep state of relaxation for 5 to 10 minutes.

-• Practice Qi Gong Breathing Exercises twice daily, using the Less Stress DVD.
+• Practice Qi Gong Breathing Exercises twice daily, using the Less Stress Video.
 Deep breathing exercises combined with Acupressure is the formula for counteracting ringing in the ears.
 Deep breathing benefits your Metal and Water elements.
 If the ringing in your ears sounds like it’s coming from metal, you’ll need to practice these exercises for six months to discover the benefits.
 This practice will improve the condition of your kidneys and you’ll feel better.

 • Avoid eating sweets and salted, fried foods.

 • Explore your past traumatic experiences and past fears.
 Get help to be at peace with childhood fears or traumas.
 For more guidance, see the Acupressure for Emotional Healing book.